T. Anjaiah: Background

-Anjaiah studied at Sultan Bazar high school.
-He couldn't pursue further education after matriculation due to financial difficulties so he started working at Hyderabad Allwyn for a daily wage of 6 anna (equal to 24 paise).
+Tanguturi Anjaiah was born on August 16, 1919.
+His parents belonged to Bhanoor village in Medak district.
+Anjaiah studied in Sultan Bazar High school.
+He couldn't pursue further education after matriculation due to financial difficulties so he started working at Hyderabad Allwyn for a daily wage of 4 anna (equal to 24 paisa).
 Anjaiah faced many adversities in his early life which made him a fighter for the cause of social justice.